1. ABOUT THIS POLICY

 - We must manage our records effectively.
 This means that information should be accurate, up to date, only held for as long as it is required and accessible when it is needed.

 - We must ensure that information is kept securely and is accessed only by those who should be accessing it.

 - We must protect the confidentiality of the information – information provided in confidence should not be used or disclosed in a way that might identify an individual without a legal basis for processing.

-1.3 What personal information you hold
+1.5 What personal information we hold

 In order to provide you with the highest quality of healthcare, we need to keep records about you.
 These records may include: